 There are two main types of sarcoma:

-Rhabdomyosarcoma is the most common type of soft tissue sarcoma to occur in childhood accounting for 6% of child cancer rates
+Rhabdomyosarcoma in children is the most common type of soft tissue sarcoma to occur in childhood accounting for 6% of child cancer rates.

 It arises in muscle or fibrous tissue and can occur in almost any part of the body.
 The most common sites are around the head and neck, the bladder or the testes.
 Sometimes tumours may be found in a muscle or a limb, in the chest, or in the abdominal wall.